OGRECave/blender2ogre/README.md

 ### Exporting for Physics
 Check out the [Exporting for Physics](Physics.md) tutorial to see some techniques and optimizations when exporting collision meshes for Physics Engines

+### Level of Detail (LOD)
+Level of Detail or LOD is an optimization technique supported by OGRE, where meshes that are far away from the camera are replaced by meshes with lower vertex count.
+Because you can get away with less detailed models when they are in the distance this optimizacion technique is very common in games especially.
+With `blender2ogre` there are three ways to generate LOD levels for a mesh:
+ * `OgreMesh Tools`: This method uses the tool `OgreMeshUpgrader` to automatically generate the LOD levels for the mesh by removing edges.
+This allows only changing the index buffer and re-use the vertex-buffer (storage efficient)
+ * `Blender`: This method uses Blenders "Decimate" Modifier to automatically generate the LOD Leves by collapsing vertices.
+This can result in a visually better LOD, but needs different vertex-buffers per LOD
+ * `Manual`: This metod requires that the user manually create the aditional LOD levels for the mesh.
+The meshes should be called <base mesh>_LOD_1, <base mesh>_LOD_2, etc. This method gives better control over the resulting LODs.

+For the `Manual` it is currently not possible to manually set the distances for each LOD, but it is possible to have different materials for each LOD level.

 ### Mesh Previewer